Honey in the Rock (song): Critical reception

 In a NewReleaseToday review, Jasmine Patterson opined that the song is "the perfect Contemporary meets Gospel moment and it will take you straight to church.
 It’s a joyful declaration of God’s faithful provision in our lives, and the lyrics reference well-known Old Testament stories of miraculous provision."
 Gerod Bass of Worship Musician magazine wrote in his review: "The groovy southern rocker uses the experiences of the Israelites in the desert to remind us that God always provides for His people."
 Reviewing for 365 Days of Inspiring Media, Jonathan Andre congratulated Ligertwood for the song, saying "Well done Brooke for this track, a song that that can hopefully break down boundaries between CCM and…well, everything else."

+Awards and nominations

 Commercial performance

 "Honey in the Rock" debuted at number 40 on the US Hot Christian Songs chart dated 12 March 2022, concurrently charting at number ten on the Christian Digital Song Sales chart.

 "Honey in the Rock" debuted at number 43 on the US Christian Airplay chart dated 19 March 2022.